 Common fillers are marshmallows, chopped candy pieces and hot cocoa mix before being sealed and served with a hot cup of milk.

-Hot chocolate bombs are a great way to make your own hot cocoa mixes where you can combine all the flavors you love into one hot cocoa mix.
-They’re actually simple and easy to make for an incredibly rich hot chocolate bomb that’s perfect for the wintertime.
+They are such a great way to make your own hot cocoa mixes where you can combine all the flavors you love into one hot cocoa mix.
+They’re actually simple and easy to make for an incredibly rich drink that’s perfect for the wintertime.

-Also, hot chocolate bombs make a great gift for anyone because they’re delicious, easy to make, and you can customize the flavors.
+Also, these little delights make a great gift for anyone because they’re delicious, easy to make, and you can customize the flavors.
 They are perfect as a holiday hostess gift or party favor!

 How do Hot Chocolate Bombs Work?

-Hot Chocolate Bombs are fun to watch as they burst open!
+Really fun to watch as they burst open!
 All you need is a mug of hot milk.
-Drop the hot chocolate bomb in a mug and watch the warm milk melt the hot chocolate bomb.
+Drop one in a mug and watch it melt in the warm milk.
 As the outer chocolate candy coating melts, it will release the cocoa and mini marshmallows.

 Hot Chocolate Bomb Molds

-Plus, after seeing how gorgeous these Christmas hot Chocolate Bombs turn out, you’re going to want to make more.
+Plus, after seeing how gorgeous these turn out, you’re going to want to make more.
 So, make it easy on yourself and buy a couple of silicone molds.

 You’ll need a few standard kitchen tools and a silicone mold.
 Here’s all the tools you’ll need for this recipe: